medhavipande18/LogiStream-SupplyChain-DW/README.md

 ## 📁 Repository Structure & Code Organization

-The repository is structured to clearly separate infrastructure, ETL logic, DDL scripts, and documentation for reproducibility.

-## 📁 Repository Structure & Code Organization

-The repository is structured to clearly separate infrastructure, ETL logic, DDL scripts, and documentation for reproducibility.
+The repository is structured to clearly separate infrastructure, ETL logic, DDL scripts, source data, and documentation for reproducibility.

 ```text
 LogiStream-SupplyChain-DW/